awsdocs/amazon-ec2-user-guide-windows/doc_source/ec2launch-v2-settings.md

 `-s`,`--shutdown`

-shuts down the instance after Sysprep
+shuts down the instance after `sysprep`

 ### validate<a name="ec2launch-v2-validate"></a>